credibil/docs/src/stability/platform-support.md

 * `gc`
 * `component-model`

-Note that Credibil VC does not have a `default` feature which means that when depending on Credibil VC you'll need to set features explicitly.
+Note that Credibil does not have a `default` feature which means that when depending on Credibil you'll need to set features explicitly.

-Credibil VC's support for no\_std requires the embedder to implement the equivalent of a C header file to indicate how to perform basic OS operations such as allocating virtual memory.
-This API can be found as `credibil-vc-platform.h` in Credibil VC's release artifacts or at `examples/min-platform/embedding/credibil-vc-platform.h` in the source tree.
-Note that this API is not guaranteed to be stable at this time, it'll need to be updated when Credibil VC is updated.
+Credibil's support for no\_std requires the embedder to implement the equivalent of a C header file to indicate how to perform basic OS operations such as allocating virtual memory.
+This API can be found as `credibil-vc-platform.h` in Credibil's release artifacts or at `examples/min-platform/embedding/credibil-vc-platform.h` in the source tree.
+Note that this API is not guaranteed to be stable at this time, it'll need to be updated when Credibil is updated.

-Credibil VC's runtime will use the symbols defined in this file meaning that if they're not defined then a link-time error will be generated.
-Embedders are required to implement these functions in accordance with their documentation to enable Credibil VC to run on custom platforms.
+Credibil's runtime will use the symbols defined in this file meaning that if they're not defined then a link-time error will be generated.
+Embedders are required to implement these functions in accordance with their documentation to enable Credibil to run on custom platforms.
 </div>